Kielder Forest: Wildlife

 The forest contains a number of sites of special scientific interest, primarily associated with the upland moorland environment.
 A programme of restoration of Border mires is ongoing.

 The forest is also home to around 50% of England's red squirrel population, and is their biggest remaining stronghold in the country.
 The best place to catch a glimpse of one is at the squirrel hide at Kielder waterside.
 It also provides excellent habitat for many species of birds of prey.
 In 2009 a pair of osprey (Pandion haliaetus) nested successfully in the forest.
 This pair have continued to nest there each year since, and a second pair nested in 2011.
 In 2014 eight young were fledged and by 2016 there were four nesting osprey pairs fledging eleven young.
 A large population of roe deer is actively managed.

 Due to the low human population and scarcity of roads and railways, Kielder Forest was proposed in July 2016 as one of the preferred reintroduction sites for the Eurasian lynx, which has been extinct in Britain for 1,300 years.
-Interest in reintroducing the species was further bolstered in 2016 in relation to a successful breeding program for the Iberian lynx in Spain.
+Interest in reintroducing the species was further bolstered in 2016 in relation to a successful breeding programme for the Iberian lynx in Spain.